MrNobad/W8D1_MongoDB_app_preperation/hw_full_stack_app_preparation.md

 --it handles all the Cross-Origin Resource Sharing?

-4. What are the responsibilities of the `gamesRouter`?
+4. What are the responsibilities of the `gamesRouter`? the gamesRouter handles all the CRUD actions to the MongoDB

 5. What process does the the client (front-end) use to communicate with the server?
+--???
 6. What optional second argument does the `fetch` method take?
 And what is it used for in this application?
 Hint: See [Using Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API/Using_Fetch) on the MDN docs
+--the second argument is an init.
+It is used to call the method, body and headers from the MongoDB in this application?

 7. Which of the games API routes does the front-end application consume (i.e. make requests to)?
+--/:id I think, which is ObjectId
 8. What are we using the [MongoDB Driver](http://mongodb.github.io/node-mongodb-native/) for?
+--To maps to the objects in our application code as they are unstructured, unlike a table.

 ## Extension

 Why do we need to use [`ObjectId`](https://mongodb.github.io/node-mongodb-native/api-bson-generated/objectid.html) from the MongoDB driver?
+--ObjectId finds the instance specifically so we can work with the objects inside.
+It also creates instances with specific 24 byte hex strings.
+Without using ObjectId we could never find anything specific.

 Add to your diagram the dataflow for removing a game.